 2 – 3 spoonfuls of sultana raisins

 - Wash the spinach and silver beet and cut the stems, leaving only the most tender ones.
-Place into a big pan, without water, and bring to a boil for about 10 minutes.
+Place them into a big pot, without water, and bring to a boil for about 10 minutes.
 They will become soft and their volume will be reduced.
 Place them in a colander to cool down and when they can be handled drain any water by squeezing them.
 Cut them into smaller pieces.

-- Add oil to skillet and sauté the onions until they have become soft but not caramelized.
+- Heat the olive oil in a skillet and sauté the onions until they have become soft but not caramelized.
 Add the vermicelli breaking them into small pieces and stir a couple of times, add bulgur wheat and also stir until becoming darker in colour.
 Add spinach in and stir.
 Finally add walnuts and sultanas.
 Let the mixture cool and mix in parsley and dill and stir.

 - Oil a baking tin and roll out the phyllo.
 You can either make a big round tin or you can roll out phyllo in the pasta machine.

 - For strifti (twisted) cut phyllo in two pieces and join them together.
 See instructions here.
 Place on the big side the filling and make it into a roll.
 Take both ends and twist a couple times into the opposite direction.
 Place into baking tin.
 When you finish with the procedure brush some oil and butter on top and sprinkle sesame seeds on top.

 - Bake in a preheated oven to 180ο C for about 45 minutes – 1 hour, or until golden on top, depending on your oven.